 - Only 1–3% of experiments to genetically modify animals are successful.

 - Cloning is often used with the genetic modification, which increases losses of embryos and offspring at around the time of birth.
 GM and cloned animals are often oversized, weak and susceptible to disease.
 In experiments, 50% of calves died before weaning, and mice had greater than normal illness in later life plus abnormalities in future generations.
-There is no information for GM farm animals on what might happen in the future.

 - Belgian Blue beef cattle have double-muscling genes producing muscles that bodybuilders would envy.
 This may be good for beef production but not for reproduction.
 As calves are so big, births are painful and most are by (repeated) caesarian section.